 White Stables was purchased in August 2014 by the family of Pascale White, residing in West Knoxville, in their search of land and optimal conditions for their four horses that were then boarded at a local training barn.
 They purchased the property with the goal of maintaining and enhancing the stone and stucco barn and 40 acres of pastures now and for future generations as an equestrian center of the highest standards.
-Pascale has overseen operations and management since the stables' purchase, and Sydney White, one of her four children is at the barn throughout the week for hands-on daily operations, including leading lessons and trailrides.
-The stables' main emphasis includes premier boarding, training, trail riding, lessons, and equine related community events.
+Pascale has overseen operations and management since the stables' purchase, and Sydney White, one of her four adult children, is at the barn throughout the week for advanced riding lessons and trailrides, and other barn operations.
+The stables' main emphasis includes premier boarding, lessons, shows and outreach programs.

 Dillon Wren Lerner

 Our Head Trainer, Dillon Lerner, has 18 years riding experience which includes 7 years show jumping/hunter jumper, and 11 years all around western (riding, reining, running barrels, and all around showing).
 He is a multiple AQHA point earner in horsemanship, ranch riding, barrel racing and pole bending.
 Dillon has also been a money earner and multiple jackpot winner in barrel racing and pole bending, a state, national and world qualifier in NBHA and IBRA and a trainer of multiple AQHA point earners and rodeo money earners.

 Dillon pursued higher education in equine studies at Lamar College under a NFR qualifier as his instructor; Dillon won the end of the year show on the horse he trained in their program.
 He specializes in Quarter Horses and Thoroughbreds, but has worked with Arabians, Warmbloods, Tennessee Walking horses, Morgans and more!